1noro/apod-dybg-py/README.md

 - GNOME Shell
 - XFCE4

-This packages are required, but should already be installed:
+This package is required, but should already be installed:

 ```
 sudo apt-get install python-gobject